Information and articles available online regarding private blog networks (PBN’s) are generally in one of two camps:

 A footprint in regards to a private blog network is, in its simplest terms, a unique identifier that can be traced and linked to all sites in your PBN.
 An obvious or researchable footprint leads to deindexing.
 This occurs when search algorithms notice patterns between these websites that make them appear to be connected.
 When this occurs, a real employee at that search engine steps in to perform an inspection, something that people in the SEO industry refer to as a “manual review”.
 If the manual reviewer knows what to look for, and you have an obvious footprint, they will find it and they will rain deindexations down upon your network.

-But how to avoid this manual review and possibility of penalties for obvious footprints?
+But how to avoid this manual review and the possibility of penalties for obvious footprints?
 Appear natural.
 Let your PBN hide amongst the vast ocean of sites on the Internet.
-Avoiding unnatural patterns on the sites in your network is a major factor in ensuring that your PBN stays footprint free and safe from penalties.
+Avoiding unnatural patterns on the sites in your network is a major factor in ensuring that your PBN stays footprint-free and safe from penalties.

 There are hundreds of factors that could lead to the appearance of a PBN footprint.
 We are going to touch upon ten of the most common reasons for the discovery of a private blog network footprint: